-D- Will have demonstrated some knowledge and understanding of the theoretical aspects of sport psychology and performance physiology.
+D- Will have demonstrated some knowledge and understanding of the theoretical aspects of strength and conditioning.
 Limited ability to apply scientific understanding to the practice of supporting athletes.
 Limited ability to reflect on personal practice.

 C- to C+

-C- Will have demonstrated a good knowledge and understanding of the theoretical aspects of sport psychology and performance physiology.
+C- Will have demonstrated a good knowledge and understanding of the theoretical aspects of strength and conditioning.
 Good ability to apply scientific understanding to athletic preparation for supporting athletes.

-B- Will have demonstrated very good knowledge and understanding of the theoretical aspects of sport psychology and performance physiology.
+B- Will have demonstrated very good knowledge and understanding of the theoretical aspects of strength and conditioning.
 Very good ability to apply scientific understanding to athletic preparation for supporting athletes.

-A- Will have demonstrated excellent knowledge and understanding of the theoretical aspects of sport psychology and performance physiology.
+A- Will have demonstrated excellent knowledge and understanding of the theoretical aspects of strength and conditioning.
 Excellent ability to apply scientific understanding to the practice of supporting athletes.
 Excellent ability to reflect on personal practice.
-Evidence of independent reading and thought
+Evidence of independent reading and thought.

-Understand basic theoretical aspects of applied sports science
+Understand basic theoretical aspects of strength & conditioning.

-Apply principles of sports science to the high performance sporting environment.
+Apply principles of strength & conditioning to the sporting environment.

 Demonstrate competence of critical reflection